tonai/Lightning-talks/JavaScript/06_Writing-modular-plugins.md

 * modularity and reusability
 * availability of a plugin API
 * extensibility
-* compatibility with modules loader (AMD, CommonJS & ES Harmony)
+* compatibility with modules loader

 ### Modularity and reusability